exercism/v3/languages/go/exercises/concept/maps/.docs/introduction.md

-In go, `map` is a built-in data type that represent hash table.
-In other programming language, you might know map as `dict` or associative array or a key/value store.
-If you're not familiar with such concept, map you can think `map` like a dictionary, which every word is the `key` and the definition is the `element` of the map.
+In go, `map` is a built-in data type that represent a key/value store or hash table.
+In other programming language, you might know `map` as `dict` or associative array.
+If you're not familiar with such concept, map you can think `map` like a dictionary, which every word is the `key` and the definition is the `element` of `map`.

 > Before we begin, I'd like to point you to [go spec for map][gospec-map] and [go blog for map][goblog-map] to dig further into `map`.